An important message to men and women over the age of 55 who want to supplement their Social Security income

 September 30, 2011 Official inflation rate hits 3.9%, topples 7% according to alternative data site ShadowStats.org.

 September 4, 2012 US debt reaches $16 trillion, a number that has tripled over the last 2 presidencies.

 the Average American?

-Since there is no free lunch, Americans will likely face higher taxes thanks to Uncle Sam’s spending regime (by one estimate, the average household will pay almost $3,500 more in taxes in 2013).
+Since there is no free lunch, Americans will likely face higher taxes thanks to Uncle Sam’s spending regime.
 Also, since Washington must pay massive interest on their debt, it is to their advantage to artificially keep interest rates as low as possible, punishing savers.
-(And since the Fed recently announced it would buy $40 billion in mortgage-backed securities EVERY MONTH… the punishment will continue.)
+(And since the Fed is currently buying $45 billion in mortgage-backed securities EVERY MONTH… the punishment will continue.)

 What next, Mr. Bureaucrat?

-** According to AARP, policy makers are debating a new “cost of living adjustment” that would lead to a 8.4% reduction in benefits for older Social Security recipients.
+** According to AARP, policy makers are debating a new “cost of living adjustment” that would lead to an 8.4% reduction in benefits for older Social Security recipients.